tahpni/digits01/README.md

 My first project.

-A Digit Identifier using Java, Python, and C++.
+A ML Digit Identifier using Python and C++.

 ## Instructions
 - Run app.py